- What’s an unhotel?

 Here’s how the layers stack up:

 First, have knowledge.
 We know who your guest is.
-You know who your guest is.
-We’ve seen their passport.
-We even have their credit card details.
+We’ve seen their passport or driving license.
+We even have their credit or debit card details.

-Thirdly, set limits.
-We use ‘tamper tape’ seals.
+Secondly, set limits.
+We use tamper-evident seals.
 It’s pretty clever stuff, which was originally designed for securing aeroplanes.
 You put a little piece of magic tape across the seal of any cupboard or door which is private or personal, to show areas of your place which are out of bounds.
 Of course, a guest could always choose to break a seal.
-But (a) you’d know, (b) they’d know you’d know, and (c) we’d know, because you’d tell us.
-And because our guests have made a promise to us that they won’t ever break tamper tape, they’ll be in breach of our terms, and will (at your discretion) face a fine.
+But (a) we’d know, because we check if a seal has been broken at the end of a booking, and (b) they’d know we’d know.
+And because our guests have made a promise to us that they won’t ever break tamper tape, they’ll be in breach of our terms.

-Fifthly and finally, be sensible.
-If you have very valuable, portable items, consider taking them with you when you travel, leaving them with a trusted friend or neighbour, or asking us to put them into storage for you.
+Fourthly and finally, be sensible.
+If you have very valuable, portable items, consider taking them with you when you travel, or leaving them with a trusted friend or neighbour.

-It’s worth adding: if you have irreplaceable, fragile, non-portable items which you think that someone might steal (even though we know who they are) or break (even though they’ve put down a security deposit and we have their credit card details), then onefinestay may not be for you.
+It’s worth adding: if you have irreplaceable, fragile, non-portable items which you think that someone might steal (even though we know who they are) or break (even though they’ve put down a card pre-authorisation and we have their credit card details), then onefinestay may not be for you.

 Things do happen.
 Glasses get broken, keys get lost, light bulbs blow.

-We’ll deal with as much of these types of things as we can without bothering you, and usually without charging you, the member.
+We’ll deal with as much of these types of things as we can without bothering you.

 In the case of broken appliances we’ll always try to contact you before incurring any costs.
 We want to keep you as a member, so we will do our best to sort things out as efficiently as possible by using reliable tradesmen known to us.

 If there are bigger problems which make your home dangerous or uninhabitable – a major leak or flood, for instance – it’s in both our interests to fix them quickly and cost-effectively.
-(We’ll be incurring the cost of putting up a guest in temporary alternative accommodation, after all.)
 Again, we’ll always try to contact you before proceeding with any repair work.

 Not at all.
 In fact, we’ll help you do it.